krenova/NelderMead/README.md

 4. Before attempting to use the function, going through either the following examples is highly recommended:
  	* to quickly jump into the use of the library, please refer to: [example.ipynb](https://github.com/krenova/NelderMead/blob/master/example.ipynb)
  	* to run the programme in R instead of Jupyter Notebook, please refer to: [example.R](https://github.com/krenova/NelderMead/blob/master/example.R)

+5. _**NM_opt()**_ is built on base R and therefore only has dependencies on changes in base R code.
+However, to note that in the examples provided where _**NM_opt()**_ was applied on **xgboost** and **randomForest** methods, changes in their functions may cause the examples to be unable to run.
+In this case, to run the codes, either modify the respective wrappers around their functions accordingly or revert the packages to versions in 2017-03-01.